Try it free

-In a standard high-availability Dynatrace Managed deployment, you're protected against data loss if one node fails in either small or large deployment.
+In a standard high-availability Dynatrace Managed deployment, you are protected against data loss if one node fails in either small or large deployment.

-Dynatrace Managed rack-aware deployment allows you to group cluster nodes into three fault domains (racks).
-Such deployment is resilient to an outage of all nodes in a rack.
+Dynatrace Managed rack-aware deployment allows you to group Managed Cluster nodes into three fault domains (racks).
+A rack-aware deployment is resilient to an outage of all nodes in a rack.

 Prerequisites